 The Company has contracted bank loans to partially finance its operations.
-These transactions expose the Company to interest risk, with the main exposure to the risk of variable interest rates resulting from changes in the market base rates (banks charge interest based on TIIE 28 days plus 125 basis points in 2021 and 2022) that are applied to the Company's bank loans maturing in 2022 and 2024, which were paid in advance.
-As of September 2021, the Santander bank charges interest based on the 28-day TIIE rate plus 150 basis points maturing in 2024, and as of October 2021, the BBVA Mexico bank charges interest based on the 28-day TIIE rate plus a applicable margin that fluctuates between 140 basis points to 190 basis points with expiration in 2028.
+These transactions expose the Company to interest risk, with the main exposure to the risk of variable interest rates resulting from changes in the market base rates Santander bank charge interest based on TIIE 28 days plus 1.50 points maturing in 2022 and 2024, which were paid in advance.
+As of September 2021, the Santander bank charges interest based on the 28-day TIIE rate plus 1.50 points maturing in 2024, and BBVA Mexico bank charges interest based on the 28-day TIIE rate plus a applicable margin that fluctuates between 1.40 to 1.90 points maturing in 2028.

-As of December 31, 2022, the reference rates used by the Company (TIIE and DTF) have suffered considerable increases compared to the year that ended on December 31, 2021, due to the economic uncertainty and increase in inflation.
-Although, at short term, there is a risk of an increase in interest rates, the Company has cash of 7.05 times to pay the amount of debt and short-term loans.
+As of December 31, 2023, the reference rates used by the Company (TIIE and DTF) have suffered considerable increases compared to the year that ended on December 31, 2022, due to the economic uncertainty and increase in inflation.
+Although, at short term, there is a risk of an increase in interest rates, the Company has cash of 11.2 times to pay the amount of debt and short-term loans.